scanabc/testdrive/index.md

 three months.
 That was the deadline for delivering the proof that the company deserves to exists.

-During those threee months a pro bono service called [URI:Teller](https://uriteller.io/) saw the daylight.
+During those three months a pro bono service called [URI:Teller](https://uriteller.io/) saw the daylight.
 It helped to reveal a privacy issue from a popular instant messaging client called Telegram.
 Telegram fixed the issues and URI:Teller is now used by individuals around the world.